25 Sites for Free Stock Photos & Videos You’ll Actually Want To Use

 Travel Coffee Book

 Need breathtaking travel shots that evoke emotion?
-This curated collection of globetrotting photos spans both urban and natural settings.
+This curated collection–Travel Coffee Book–offers globetrotting free photos that span both urban and natural settings.
 It’s a great go-to site for travel blog posts, inspirational website images, travel-inspired social posts, posters with dreamy backdrops, and more.
 You can search by location or subject, but half the fun is in the scroll.
-All the images are under CC0 license.
+All the images are under CC0 license, meaning you can do whatever you want with the photos.

 “Delicious free food photographs for creatives”—the website tagline says it all.
-The options aren’t as massive as some of the larger stock photography sites, but each food photo has beautiful composition and color.
+Althought the options aren’t as massive as some of the larger stock photography sites, each of Scatter Jar’s food photos are carefully currated and have beautiful composition and color.
 Use these to brighten up your food blog, create food-centric social posts, add a professional touch to your culinary website, or create enticingly irresistible flyers.

 Skitterphoto offers beautiful, free stock images in a range of categories, including architecture, sports, travel, seasonal, finance, and beyond.
 All the photos on this site are public domain, so you’re free to edit and use for commercial use.